Zerbinati/commenter_pgn/README.md

 - the "your_pgn_annotated.pgn" file contains the last game with score/depth for each move<br>
 - the "your_pgn_uci.pgn" file contains the UCI moves (thanks to pgn-extract)<br>
 - the "your_computer_name_reprise_searchmoves/bestmove.ini" file contains the data to resum the analyses<br>
+- in the "engine_eval" directory, the EPD files contain the fen, score, depth, delay of each new analyzed positions<p>

 # tips
-For those who use engines with a learning feature, I advise you to analyze your defeats (and those of other engines) in bestmove mode with a long analysis time (eg: 10 min or more per move).
-In one go commenter_pgn will improve PGN file move rating + update experience file with better ratings + add best moves + save analyzed position to save time next time.<p>
+For those who use engines with a learning feature, I advise you to analyze your defeats (and those of other engines) in bestmove mode with a long analysis delay (eg: 10 min or more per move).
+In one time, commenter_pgn will show you when your engine made a bad move + what was the bestmove + update your experience file with better data for the played moves + new data containing the best moves + store the analyzed positions to save time on the next analyses.<p>